Here is a band that improves with the past? Or should we say they decline as they move forward into the future?

 The style of The Flame Within is kind of a Delain-ish Evanescence tune of a more lively kind.
 And they really put the pedal to the metal on this one, whereas they could have moved out of the mighty shadows of the Gothic Metal mainstream a little better.

 Not that The Flame Within is awfully fast – mid tempo for most tracks – but it is really well produced with a lot of attention to detail.
-The bombast is kept to a very low level, which is VERY good.
+The band kept the bombast to a very low level, which is VERY good.
 At least here we have a band that does not think they are a friggin’ opera or something, like some do in this genre.

 And true to the band’s name, The Flame Within gorges with passionate songs and lyrics.
 Actually, the lyrics are so laden with emotion it almost hurts at times.
-Either it is a Mexican thing or there has been a lot of pain in the making of this album.
-Well done, band.
+Either it is a Mexican thing, or there has been a lot of pain in the making of this album.

 The Art of Loss gets going with the overall and passionate scheme.
 Fast tracked, changes of tempi at every corner, heavily downturned guitars, dark and foreboding.
-Gothic Metal – what can I say; very good that.
+It is Gothic Metal after all.
 Unfortunately this is followed by more sanitized concoctions called In the End and Now or Never.
 And with these two they almost end up on other bands’ territory.